edneville/ripcalc/ripcalc.md

 CDB files can be created with `--makecdb`, which reads comma separated input, the first value is a CIDR network, followed by `,` joined key=value pairs.
 See `cdb_maker.pl` for an example script which can be used to create such files.

 The option `--makethymecdb` can be used to download an IP database from `https://thyme.apnic.net/`.
+Alternatively, if the argument does not start with http, it is treated as file to read instead of download.